JoeBater/HIV_protease/README.md

 A minimalist reimplementation of the method described in "State of the art prediction of HIV-1 protease cleavage sites" (Bioinformatics, Vol. 31, Issue 8, 2015) by Rognvaldsson et al.
 Demonstrates how a linear SVM with orthogonal encoding can outperform existing predictors for HIV-1 protease cleavage.

+HIV-1 protease is a key enzyme in the life cycle of the virus—it cleaves polyproteins into functional units, enabling the virus to mature and become infectious.
+Predicting where this cleavage occurs is crucial for designing effective inhibitors, which are a cornerstone of antiretroviral therapy.

+Traditional methods for identifying cleavage sites often rely on complex biochemical features or deep learning models.
+However, the 2015 paper by Rognvaldsson et al. showed that a simple linear SVM with orthogonal encoding could outperform more elaborate approaches.
+This reimplementation demonstrates that insight with minimal code, making it a great example of how simplicity can rival sophistication.

 ⚙️ ***Setup***

 pip install scikit-learn pandas numpy